yanjing19989/simple-file-upload-download-server/README.md

 ### Troubleshooting
 - Permission/port issues: use `-p 8000` or run as admin.
-- Download fails with encryption: see Encrypted Mode Notes above.
 - Upload 400: ensure `multipart/form-data` with field name `file`.

-### Development Notes
-- Safer download: restrict to a base dir and validate `file`.
-- Remove `cgi` dependency: use `email.parser` or a framework (`Werkzeug`/`aiohttp`).
-- Better key transport: use cookies or query params (deploy behind HTTPS).

-### License
-No license declared.
-Add one as needed (e.g., MIT).